Putin signs annexation of Ukrainian regions as losses mount

 After reclaiming the Donetsk city of Sviatohirsk, Ukrainian forces located a burial ground for civilians and found the bodies of four people, according to Gov. Pavlo Kyrylenko.

+In the Luhansk region, also in the eastern Donbas, Gov. Serhiy Haidai said Ukrainian forces have retaken six villages.
+He did not name the villages, but said the retreating Russian forces are mining the roads and buildings.

+Haidai also said the Russian forces were indiscriminately drafting men from the Luhansk region.
+“They no longer ask about health and marital status; sick people and those with many children are being taken away,” he said.

 In central Ukraine, multiple explosions rocked Bila Tserkva, a city about 80 kilometers (50 miles) south of the capital, Kyiv.
-The blasts set off fires at what were described as infrastructure facilities, regional leader Oleksiy Kuleba said on Telegram.
+Regional leader Oleksiy Kuleba said six Iranian-made Shahed-136 drones struck the city and set off fires at what he described as infrastructure facilities.
+One person was wounded.

-Early indications were that the city was attacked with so-called kamikaze or suicide drones, he said.

 Many of the earlier attacks with the Iranian-made drones happened in the south of Ukraine and not near the capital, which hasn’t been targeted for weeks.